Follow TV Tropes

 They generally have at least four of the following distinctive traits:

 The distinguishing trademark, however, is when the song has a reprise, frequently a duet, done over the end credits.
-Bonus points if you can get Barbra Streisand, Céline Dion (or someone who sounds like her), Whitney Houston, Peabo Bryson, or Bryan Adams to sing it.
+Bonus points if it's sung by Barbra Streisand, Céline Dion (or someone who sounds like her), Whitney Houston, Peabo Bryson, or Bryan Adams.

 Sounds like the kind of song popularized by nineties Disney films, yes?
 The funny thing is that the film that probably helped to make this sort of thing popular during this particular part of movie history would be "Somewhere Out There" from Don Bluth's An American Tail, although Don Bluth's team had also had "Flying Dreams" in the earlier The Secret of NIMH.
 And even before that, songs unrelated to the story, usually of the love song variety, often sung by popular singers, had been a staple of closing credits for Asian films — particularly anime — for decades.